Open-CMSIS-Pack/devtools/tools/projmgr/docs/Manual/YML-Format.md

 packs:                                  # start section that specifics software packs
   - filter: AWS                         # use packs from AWS
   - filter: NXP::*K32L*                 # use packs from NXP that relate to K32L series (would match K32L3A60_DFP + FRDM-K32L3A6_BSP)
-  - filter: ARM::                       # use packs from Arm
+  - filter: ARM                         # use packs from Arm

   - pack: Keil::Arm_Compiler            # add always Keil::Arm_Compiler pack (bypasses filter)
   - pack: Keil::MDK-Middleware@7.13.0   # add Keil::MDK-Middleware pack at version 7.13.0